Faith Formation for Adults

 (Wednesdays in Lent) – Kairos is an ancient Greek word that means “the right or opportune moment.”
 It has been used over the centuries to describe time for spiritual reflection, and even, to put it simply, “God’s time.”
 For the Wednesdays in Lent, we invite you to create space in your week to experience the Holy.

-2023 Kairos Offerings: Throughout Lent 2023 we offered a blended format for Kairos worship.
-Ash Wednesday and Maundy Thursday services were held in person at the church, and midweek video reflections with the theme “Strong Roots, Wide Reach” were offered in the weeks between via our church YouTube channel and Facebook page.
+2024 Kairos Offerings: This year we offered a blended format for Kairos worship.
+Ash Wednesday and Maundy Thursday services were held in person at the church, and midweek Kairos video reflections (“Home Videos”) were made available via our church YouTube channel and Facebook page in the weeks between.